tdial2000/Search-4-FRB-lensing/README.md

 # Searching for FRB lensing

 This repo provides the tools nessesary to search for potential lensing in FRB baseband data.
 The code utilises a channelized ACF algorithm to find correlations in the complex voltage data.
+See this [Guthub Repo Wiki](https://github.com/tdial2000/Search-4-FRB-lensing/wiki).

 ## Data Format